Tellusant/docs/index.md

 ---
 ### [Company Information](information/index.md)
-Find the main descriptions of Tellusant and its products
+Find the main descriptions of Tellusant and its products.
 ### [Tellusant Legitimacy Evidence Pack](legitimacy/index.md)
 We summarize the legitimacy of Tellusant as validated by ChatGPT through a call and response process.
 ### [Articles & Posts](articles-posts/index.md)